L-Kh-Hovhannisyan/L-Kh-Hovhannisyan/README.md

 At age 18, obtaining a university degree was the next step in my career.
 Because of my interests in computers, I decided that computer science would be a good match.
 This turned out to be not so true.
 While deeply intrigued by the subject of computational machines, I was not satisfied with just studying the workings of a machine built by man.

 After two years of computer science at the Shirak State University I decided it was time for a change.
-Computer science was replaced by Life Science & Technology.
-Naw my interests include machine learning single-cell genomics and clonal mutations.
+Computer science was replaced by Earth Science & Technology.
-Bayesian statistics, applied statistics, optimization, machine learning, deep learning, stochastic processes, algorithms and data structures, concurrent programming, distributed programming - are the things everyday I'm working with and in what I'm improving my skills constantly.

 ### Skills
 Advanced knowledge of 3 programming languages Python(SciPy/Numpy/Matplotlib/ (PyTorch, Scikit-learn, Pandas), C/C++) and related fields (SQL, Network/CISCO, LinuxOC/Bash scripting, HTML5, CSS3, Docker, Git, SVN etc.).